mnr/writing-wip/dimensions_living_book/howIgotHere.md

 ## My Custard Cream Pie

 When we first arrive in Stevens Point, Janell and I try to stay in Greta's room.
-Dimensions Living frowns upon this co-habitation.
+Evergreen Meadows Senior Community frowns upon this co-habitation.
 For our part, we chafe at the closeness of three of us 24 by 7, side by side.
 I imagine it's as claustrophobic as riding in a 1971 Ford Country Squire from Wisconsin to Florida, but without seat belts.

 I investigate long-term residency at the neighboring Holiday Inn: \$3,000 per month.
 No free breakfast, but access to the pool, weight room, and as many towels as you want.
 That's a lot of moola for sleeping next to the Clark County Fireman's Convention--or the FFA Regional Expo.
 Both events are loud and rowdy.
 Also not a solution.